neaqx/thegamemaster/README.md

 ## Features

-* Main objective is to provide an engaging and interactive platform for users to test and improve their knowledge of world geography.
+* The primary goal of Game Master is to create a captivating and interactive space where users can not only test but also enhance their knowledge.
+This platform is thoughtfully designed to engage users in an immersive learning experience, making the exploration of general knowledge.
 * High Scores table that displays high scores from different players in the local enviroment
 * Responsive design that is optimized for different devices, such as desktop computers, tablets, and smartphones.

 ### Existing Features

-* Capital Cities Logo and Heading
+* Game Master Logo and Heading
     * It is prominently displayed at the top of the page, ensuring that users can easily locate and identify the game.
 Upon visiting the website, the user's attention will be immediately drawn to the game's name, which is displayed in a clear and visible manner.

 ![Logo and Heading](/assets/images/capital-cities-logo.PNG)